 Recently Unity has introduced Unity hub, to allow multiple versions of Unity to be installed on a single computer.
 By default, Unity installation includes Unity hub.

 Minimum system requirements

-As per Unity documentation it is enough to have a Computer with the supported OS.
+As per Unity documentation it is enough to have a computer with the supported OS.
 But, depending upon the game you are making the requirement to render the graphics may go up.
-Vionixstudio recommends the following basic configuration.
+We recommend the following basic configuration.

 |Operating System||Windows 7 (SP1+), High Sierra 10.13+, Ubuntu 18.04, and CentOS 7|

 |Graphics||At least 4 GB, DX10 capable GPU|

 Steps to install Unity

 - Go to Unity Website and click on the account icon.